bousbiamouhamedbachir/LTL_CTL_Checker/README.md

 A simple **Linear Temporal Logic (LTL)** and **Computation Tree Logic (CTL)** model checker written in Python.
 This project allows you to define a **state transition system (graph)** and verify temporal logic formulas interactively from the terminal.

-The program loads a graph from a JSON file and provides an interactive CLI to choose between LTL and CTL verification.
+The program provides an interactive CLI to load a model and choose between LTL and CTL verification.

 ---